Optical-field-induced dips and splits in nonlinear spectra of selective reflection from high-density atomic vapor: Experimental results and discussions

 \section{Experimental results and discussions}

 The spectral dependencies of the normalized reflection coefficient $\delta R$, recorded at different atomic number densities and pump intensities, are shown in Fig.~\ref{fig2}.
 The frequency scale is expressed as detuning $\Delta_\text{pr}/2\pi = (\nu_\text{pr}-\nu_0)$ of the probe laser from the hfs component $5S_{1/2} (F = 3) - 5P_{3/2} (F' = 4)$.
 The pump laser frequency $\nu_\text{pump}$ was fixed at the reference frequency $\nu_0$.
-The resonance optical saturation modifies the spectral profiles of $\delta R$, including splitting of the spectra.
-The width of the unsaturated transition $5S_{1/2} - 5P_{3/2}$, which is a combination of self-broadening and hfs-splitting, can be estimated as the frequency interval between minimum and maximum of the $\delta R$ profiles in absence of the pump beam~\cite{BoydPRL1991,VASPRA1999}.
+The resonance optical saturation modifies the $\delta R$ spectral profiles, leading to including splitting of the spectra.
+The width of the unsaturated transition $5S_{1/2} - 5P_{3/2}$, which is a combination of self-broadening and hfs-splitting, can be estimated as the frequency interval between minimum and maximum of the $\delta R$ profiles in the absence of the pump beam~\cite{BoydPRL1991,VASPRA1999}.
 More reliable results can be reached by measuring the frequency intervals $\Delta\nu_\text{SR}$ between "zeros" of the $\text{d}R/\text{d}\nu$ function~\cite{VASPRA1999}.
-The recorded derivatives of the unsaturated reflection coefficient $\text{d}R/\text{d}\nu$ are presented in Fig.~\ref{fig3}(a).

-According to~\cite{MukamelPRA1994} in the high-density atomic gas the dipole self-broadening can be a combination of homogeneous and inhomogeneous widths.
-The hole burning technique can help to estimate contributions of the homogeneous and inhomogeneous parts to the linewidth.
+Calculated derivatives of the unsaturated reflection coefficient $\text{d}R/\text{d}\nu$ are presented in Fig.~\ref{fig3}(a).
+The marks (x) indicate crossing points of the unsaturated spectral dependence of derivative with the "zero" level (dashed line) in Fig.~\ref{fig3}(a).
+According to~\cite{MukamelPRA1994} in the high-density atomic gas the dipole self-broadening can be represented as a combination of homogeneous and inhomogeneous widths.
+The hole-burning technique can help to estimate contributions of the homogeneous and inhomogeneous parts to the linewidth.
 In the Figs.~\ref{fig3}(b) and~\ref{fig3}(c) the nonlinear spectra of frequency derivative $\text{d}R/\text{d}\nu$ are presented.
-The dips at the pump laser frequency separate the spectra of $\text{d}R/\text{d}\nu$ on two resonances.
-At densities $N_1$, $N_2$ and $N_3$ the resonances are asymmetrical.
-The spectral difference between resonances can be attributed to the influence of the hfs-components.
+The dips at the pump laser frequency split the spectra of $\text{d}R/\text{d}\nu$ into two resonances.
+At densities $N_1$, $N_2$ and $N_3$ the resonances are asymmetric.
+The spectral difference between resonances can be attributed to the influence of the hfs components.
 Such properties of the spectra indicate that the resonances at densities $N_1$, $N_2$ and $N_3$ are inhomogeneously broadened.
-Dips are results of the optical saturation of the resonance transitions~\cite{Demtroderbook2008}.
-The width of each dip is a superposition of the homogenous part of self-broadening and field broadening~\cite{Demtroderbook2008}.
+Dips are the result of the optical saturation of the resonance transitions~\cite{Demtroderbook2008}.
+The width of each dip is a superposition of the homogeneous part of self-broadening and the field broadening~\cite{Demtroderbook2008}.